Ragekill3377/Titanox/Readme.md

 * JRMemory

 ### License:
-You are free to use this code and modify it however you want.
-I am not responsible for any illegal or malicious acts caused by the use of this code.
+You are free to use this code and modify this code.
+However, We are not responsible for any damages, legal issues or malicious use resulting from this code.